-- i.
-Bikes at Work: Bicycles available on-site during the workday for employee business and personal use. - ii.
+- Bikes at Work: Bicycles available on-site during the workday for employee business and personal use. - ii.
 Bike Share Station: Bike sharing vehicles available on-site for public use. - iii.
-Car Share Vehicle(s): On-site parking spaces provided at no cost for car-sharing vehicles. - iv.
+Car Share Vehicle Spaces: On-site parking spaces provided at no cost for car-sharing vehicles. - iv.
 Fleet Vehicle(s): Company owned vehicle(s) available on-site during the workday for employees that carpool, vanpool, bike, walk, or take transit. - v.
 Guaranteed Ride Home Program: An employer subsidized ride home for employees that carpool, vanpool, bike, walk, or take transit. - a).
-Transportation must be provided to an employee for: - Emergency situations of the employee or a family member; - ii).
+Transportation must be provided to an employee for: - i).
+Emergency situations of the employee or a family member; - ii).
 Illness of the employee or a family member; - iii).
 Unscheduled overtime; and - iv).
 Bicycle damage. - ii).
 Availability of the ride home service may be restricted to no less than four (4) times per calendar year. - vi.
 Ride Matching Services: A no cost service to help employees interested in carpooling locate other interested carpoolers with similar schedules, routes, and destinations. - vii.
-Shuttle Services: Smaller buses or vans providing transportation for employees between places of work and transit stations. - viii.
+Shuttle Services: Smaller buses or vans providing complimentary transportation for employees and - viii.
 Visitor Commute Support: Full or partially funded daily transit passes or daily memberships for local car-sharing and bike-sharing services.

-c.
 Alternative Schedules

-- i.
-Flexible Work Hours: Compressed workweeks, flexible work hours, and staggered work shifts. - ii.
-Teleworking: Policies to permit and encourage employees to work from home or off-site.
+- Flexible Work Hours: Compressed workweeks, flexible work hours, and staggered work shifts. - Teleworking: Policies to permit and encourage employees to work from home or off-site.